Wanting to become a certified investment management analyst?

 ChFC Salaries and Careers

-Positions for ChFCs are expected to grow 6% by 2030.
-This matches the averages for all job outlooks, making this career path a safe bet for anyone interested in finance.
+Positions for ChFCs are expected to grow 8% by 2032.
+This is faster than the average for all job outlooks, making this career path a safe bet for anyone interested in finance.

 Chartered Investment Counselor